Using Games in Nursing Education – 1988

 The following describes three of the nine games we published.

 At a recent planning retreat of our nursing education department involving 20 people, we played our version of the popular TV game show, “Jeopardy.”
-The purpose of the game was to help everyone review together the past accomplishments of the department and the present trends in order to plan future goals.
+The purpose of the game was to help everyone review our past accomplishments and current trends to help us make future goals.
 The nurse educators were divided into several teams of three people each.
 The newer educators were matched up with the more experienced educators.
 The nursing education managers wrote columns with categories at the top on a flip chart, followed by dollar amounts from $50-$500.
 Then each team chose a category and dollar amount.
 If they answered the question correctly, the dollars were put in their account.
 At the end, the team with the most imaginary “dollars” received a small handmade craft item as a prize.
 All the other teams also received consolation prizes.

 Presenting new information is always challenging and consumes a large percentage of our time in nursing education.
 One game we created to teach our new nurse preceptors during their workshop is the “Feedback Game”.
 The game dramatizes to the preceptors the effects of giving feedback to orientees.
 The participants are paired up and then seated back to back.
 Half of them are given a paper with a simple line diagram and become the instructor.
 The other person is given a pen and blank paper and becomes the student.
 The instructor must give directions to the student.
 The student is not allowed to look at the instructor’s diagram, ask any questions or ask for any clarification.
 When they compare papers, the results are usually poor replications of the original diagram.

 In the second half of the game, the roles are reversed.
 The only difference is that the instructor may answer questions and give unlimited feedback.
 The resulting diagram is much more accurate than the first one.
 The new preceptors realize the importance of giving their orientees frequent feedback throughout the orientation period.